Extend and organize your solution

 When working with external items in the extended solution, note the following:

-To remove an external directory from the solution, right-click on it and choose Detach Folder.
+To remove an external directory from the solution, right-click it and choose Detach Folder.
 The external directory will be removed from the solution view, but not from disk.

-Grouping related files
+Group related files

 JetBrains Rider provides two ways of grouping related files: